 3. Interview, rank, and select among applicants in accordance with the priorities set by the School of Medicine.

 The Admissions Committee shall be chaired by the Associate Dean for Admissions and shall include basic and clinical science faculty, as well as non-physician representatives, in sufficient numbers based upon the projected applicant pool and class size.
+Additional information about the composition of the Admissions Committee and the rules for its operation are specified in the Policy on the Composition and Authority of the Admissions Committee.

 4.7 – Student Advancement Committee.